http4s/http4s/docs/docs/client-middleware.md

 ```

 ## DestinationAttribute

 This very simple middleware simply writes a value to the request attributes, which can be
 read at any point during the processing of the request, by other middleware down the line.

-In this example we create our own middleware that appends an header to the response.
+In this example we create our own middleware that appends a header to the response.
 We use
 `DestinationAttribute` to provide the value.

 ```scala mdoc:silent